-The YRL was established in 2012 as a joint venture between the Departments of Computer Science and Department of Electronics and is located on the Heslington East campus at York.
+The YRL was established in 2012 as a joint venture between the Departments of Computer Science and Department of Electronic Engineering and is located on the Heslington East campus at York.

 Professor Jon Timmis